Orlando Luxury Hotels, Entertainment, Dining & Experiences

 As one of the top five most popular shopping destinations in the U.S., Orlando is a shopper's nirvana.
 Every aesthetic detail at The Mall at Millenia has been meticulously thought out, from the contemporary architectural design to its affluent assortment of offerings.
 A well-appointed selection of designer goods and fashion continues to elevate this highly coveted shopping destination.
-Design houses such as Chanel, Louis Vuitton, Bulgari, Gucci, Prada and Cartier all share a presence in this sky-lit, stylish shopping mecca.
-Lofty ceilings streaming in natural light and modern, expansive spaces make for a relaxing shopping experience among more than 150 stores and restaurants, with delights such as Tory Burch, Brooks Brothers and Apple.
-Special touches like valet and concierge services only enhance the already spectacular shopping encounter.
+Design houses such as Hermès, Chanel, Louis Vuitton, Gucci, Prada and Saint Laurent all share a presence in this sky-lit, stylish shopping mecca.
+Lofty ceilings streaming in natural light and modern, expansive spaces make for a relaxing shopping experience among more than 150 stores and restaurants, with delights such as Tory Burch, Sephora, Brooks Brothers and Apple.
+Special touches like valet parking, concierge and delivery services only enhance the already spectacular shopping encounter.

 If sidewalk shopping is what you’re seeking, venture northeast about 20 minutes from Orlando and visit charming Winter Park.
 With more than 140 chic boutiques, specialty stores, sidewalk cafés and museums, this quaint community is a popular haunt for locals.
 Whether searching for an antiquarian book or the perfect resort wear at one of the local shops, you can't escape Winter Park’s charms.
 Step into tiny side alleys off of Park Avenue for hidden gems like Mediterranean tiled fountains and little jewel box-esque shops.
 Venture off of Park Avenue and across Central Park to Hannibal Square, another equally lovely, yet less traversed, shopping spot.
 Here it’s worth popping into Tugboat & the Bird for upscale baby and child attire and toys.